chxtan/chetan-old/README.md

-This created Azure Service Principle; we will use it to setup the authenticate between Terraform and Azure.
+This created Azure Service Principle; we will use it to setup the authentication between Terraform and Azure.
 8. Now, make a directory in your local system and create a file named “main.tf” and write the script to create the resources.

-9. Where, we have written code to create resources like, Resource Group, App Service Plan, App Service.
+9. Where, we have written code to create resources like Resource Group, App Service Plan, and App Service.

-10. Also code to upload the .tfstate file to the Azure Storage Accuont.
+10. Also code to upload the .tfstate file to the Azure Storage Account.

  ![Picture6](https://github.com/chxtan/chetan-old/assets/58957605/30900ac7-6bbc-4a59-83e2-ac345f46f0d4)

-11. Now, after creating the terraform file, we will initiate it with the help of command “terraform init”.
+11. Now, after creating the terraform file, we will initiate it with the help of the command “terraform init”.

  ![Picture7](https://github.com/chxtan/chetan-old/assets/58957605/e1d387ad-b678-4922-913e-850a263de76f)